jinli-stat/DeepSurv-R-Keras/README.md

-# DeepSurvK-R
+# DeepSurv-R-Keras
-Implementation of DeepSurv using R with Keras
+Implementation of DeepSurv using R with Keras.